ftravers/missing-links/om-next-client-server-tutorial.md

 ```

-In line: nil the query of the component is run before the
+In line nil: the query of the component is run before the
 component is first loaded.

-In line: 2, as the component is rendered we dump the react
+In line 2: as the component is rendered we dump the react
 properties that have been passed into the component, in this case it
 is simply the `@app-state`.